renatofdds/aidermacs/README.md

    - Drop specific files from chat with `M-x aidermacs-drop-file`
    - View output history with `M-x aidermacs-show-output-history`
    - Interactively select files to add with `M-x aidermacs-add-files-interactively`
+   - Add content from any file to a specific session with `M-x aidermacs-add-file-to-session`
+   - Create a temporary file for adding code snippets or notes to the Aider session with `M-x aidermacs-create-session-scratchpad`
    - and more

 6. Greater Configurability